Writing Hacks

 1. The Time is Now

-Write everything as if it is happening now.
-Avoid past and future tense, wherever possible.
-Present tense is easier to read and gives your words urgency.
+Write everything as if it is happening right now.
+Present tense gives your words urgency.
+Avoid past or future tense when possible.

 2. Go All In

-Never express uncertainty, as it makes the reader mistrust you.
-Beware of the words such as “could, should, might, try, and hope” as they express uncertainty.
+Never express doubt.
+Doubt makes the reader mistrust your message.
+Avoid the words “could, should, might, try, and hope” as they express uncertainty.

 3. Just Say It